Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-The difference between these two situations, ending with a final uniform translation along the direction of the magnetic field is very interesting.
-It comes about as the result of the difference between two Lorentz coordinate systems in the lab frame.
-By trying to accelerate the electron upstream the bending magnet we have changed Lorentz coordinates for that particular source.
-We know that in order to keep a Lorentz coordinates system in the lab frame after the kick we need to perform a clock resynchronization.
-So we should expect the electron velocity to be changed.
-The difference between the two setups is understandable.
-When we do not perturb the electron motion (relative to the fixed stars) upstream of the bending magnet, no clock resynchronization takes place, while when we do perturb the motion, clock resynchronization is introduced.
+To maintain a consistent Lorentz coordinate system in the lab frame after the electron receives a transverse kick, a clock resynchronization must be performed.
+Consequently, we should expect the electron’s velocity to be modified.
+This explains the difference between the two experimental setups: when the electron's motion upstream of the bending magnet remains unperturbed (relative to the fixed stars), no clock resynchronization is necessary.
+However, when we do perturb the electron’s motion, resynchronization is required.

-We would now like to describe an apparent paradox.
-Because of our usage of Galilean transformations within special theory of relativity we have some apparent paradoxes.
-An analysis of paradoxes leads to a better understanding of the four-dimensional geometrical significance of the concepts of space and time.

-The argument that the difference between these two situations, ending with a final uniform translation along the magnetic fields direction, is paradoxical can be summarized in the following way: in the case of absolute time coordinatization in the lab frame, the initial conditions at the bending magnet entrance are apparently identical.
-In fact, the magnitude of the electron velocity and the orientation of the velocity vector with respect to the magnetic field vector are identical in both setups.
-We must conclude that when we accelerate the electron in the lab frame upstream the bending magnet, the information about this acceleration is not included into the non-covariant trajectory.
-Where is the information about the electron acceleration recorded in the case of absolute time coordinatization?
-Since an electron is a structureless particle, the situation seems indeed paradoxical.

-The above statement includes one delicate point.
-It is not true that an ultrarelativistic electron is a "structureless particle".
-Electrodynamics deals with observable quantities.
-Let us consider the measurement of the red shift in the bending magnet radiation from our kicked electron.
-We can measure the accurate value of the red shift using a spectrometer in the lab frame, and this leads to a description of the setup in the space-frequency domain.

-Suppose we have a uniformly moving electron.
-The fields associated to an electron with constant velocity exhibit an interesting behavior when the speed of the charge approaches that of light.
-Namely, in the space-frequency domain there is an equivalence of the fields of a relativistic electron and those of a beam of electromagnetic radiation.
-In fact, for a rapidly moving electron we have nearly equal transverse and mutually perpendicular electric and magnetic fields.
-These are indistinguishable from the fields of a beam of radiation.
-This virtual radiation beam has a macroscopic transverse size of order $\lambdabar\gamma$.
-An ultrarelativistic electron at synchrotron radiation facilities, emitting at nanometer-wavelengths (we work in the space-frequency domain) has indeed a macroscopic transverse size of order of 1 $\mu$m.
-The field distribution of the virtual radiation beam is described by the Ginzburg-Frank formula (see Appendix IV).